Immigrant Children and Public Education

 - Utilize research on TESL/TEFL techniques.
 TESOL is an international association that supports teachers of English as a Second Language.
 Visit www.tesol.org for more information.

 Students whose native culture is valued have a greater sense of self-worth and, ultimately, higher academic achievement.
-They can be an excellent source for information about their home country where it applies to academic content such as literature, Social Studies, or even topics such as land use in Science.
+They can be an excellent source of information about their home country where it applies to academic content such as literature, Social Studies, or even topics such as land use in Science.
 Welcome the sharing of celebrations, holidays, and cultural events specific to each student’s nationality and use it to introduce English counterparts and customs.

 Communication with parents is essential